 Also visible are one of the cluster's

-storage and processing of the imaging
+used for the storage and processing of the imaging

 data from the

-Canada France Ecliptic Plane survey.
+Canada France Ecliptic Plane survey

 The cluster runs a Linux operating system